Tushar365/discord_digest/readme.md

 EMAIL_TO=recipient_email

 # start the bot and initiate database :
-python discord_bot.py
+'''python discord_bot.py'''

 # start the control pannel server to use UI:
-streamlit run app.py
+'''streamlit run app.py'''

 or

 # start the timer shedule manually :
-set the timer and zone manually : scheduler.py (change the code) python scheduler.py
+set the timer and zone manually : scheduler.py (change the code) then run :
+'''python scheduler.py'''

 # check time :
-python scheduler.py --preview
+'''python scheduler.py --preview'''